 Want even more Royal days out in London?
 See our page Royal Palaces and Castles in London for highlights of the best.

 BOOK Buckingham Palace 2024 tickets Palace opening times 2024 What will I see?
-Location Royal Mews - BOOK TICKETS Queen's Gallery - BOOK TICKETS Changing of the Guard Tour: Windsor Castle & Buckingham Palace Royal themed tours in London Other royal palaces
+Location Royal Mews - BOOK TICKETS King's Gallery - BOOK TICKETS Changing of the Guard Tour: Windsor Castle & Buckingham Palace Royal themed tours in London Other royal palaces

 Book tickets for Buckingham Palace - only available late July to September